facebook

 Would Jesus unfriend them on Facebook?
 What a silly fruitless question… maybe.

 Recently, I was challenged on the issue of love.
 I think this is good for us all to go through.
 It is so easy to get complacent and just assume we are being loving.
-In the course of the conversation I went back and reviewed an article about love I wrote a couple of years ago called, “Love: The Final Ingredient.”
-The article is a pretty honest reflection on the challenges of loving especially if we look at the Biblical standard and not the standards we set for ourselves.
+In the course of the conversation, I went back and reviewed an article about love I wrote a couple of years ago called, “Love: The Final Ingredient.”
+The article is a pretty honest reflection on the challenges of loving, especially if we look at the Biblical standard and not the standards we set for ourselves.

 One of the great things is that we tend to keep a very civil tone even if we disagree.
 I said, “tend”.
 It isn’t always the case.
-I admit that there is one person that I find myself struggling to have patience with and at times I don’t even struggle against my impatience.
+I admit that there is one person that I find myself struggling to have patience with and, at times, I don’t even struggle against my impatience.

 Jesus on computer

 This particular person feels very differently than I do politically and can be rather aggressive about it.
 I’m fine with that.
-But, at some point, I realized that this person believes in conspiracies.
+But at some point, I realized that this person believes in conspiracies.
 One example is that this person believes Sandy Hook was faked by the government.
-I have to admit I kind of lost it at that point.
+I have to admit, I kind of lost it at that point.
 It became so hard to take anything this person said seriously and I admit to relishing some of the conspiracy theory jokes I was able to add to our conversations.
 To make it worse, when we get in these heated discussions I always get messages from people about how out of touch this person is.

 I know people who have unfriended this person even after years of knowing each other because they find some of the opinions and how they are expressed so offensive.
 People have suggested that I also unfriend this person on Facebook.
 I have to admit the reason I haven’t unfriended this person has more to do with not wanting the person to feel like they won and that I just can’t handle the discussions.

-But, is that love?
+But is that love?
 I don’t think so.
 When I was challenged on the issue of love in a different circumstance, I kept thinking about this situation.
 The question, “Would Jesus Unfriend Them on Facebook?” is too simplistic.
 The real question is, “How do I show love in this situation?”
-I don’t think I have been but what do I need to change?
+I don’t think I have been, but what do I need to change?

 Then, I need to stop enjoying my jokes at this person’s expense so much.
 This one is hard for me.
 I love joking and this person provides plenty of fodder.
-But, when I mock the person I am not showing love.
+But when I mock the person I am not showing love.
 There are lines.
 This person cannot advocate that Sandy Hook was faked on my wall.
 I will shut that down right away.
 It is too disrespectful and I find it very offensive.
-But, I shouldn’t mock it when this person thinks everything under the sun is communism and is dismissive of actually looking at the definition.
-I’ll argue…but I should do it in love, not mocking.
+But I shouldn’t mock it when this person thinks everything under the sun is communism and is dismissive of actually looking at the definition.
+I’ll argue…but I should do it in love, not as mocking.

-I guess to answer my original question…if Jesus was sitting in the 21st Century on his laptop and active on Facebook (what a bizarre thought) he wouldn’t unfriend this person.
+I guess to answer my original question… if Jesus was in the 21st Century sitting on his laptop and active on Facebook (what a bizarre thought) he wouldn’t unfriend this person.
 He would love them.
 Therefore, that is what I need to seek to do.
 There is no doubt it will be imperfect.
-But, that needs to be my aim and my desire.
+But that needs to be my aim and my desire.
 “He who loveth not knoweth not God; for God is love.”
 1 John 4:8

 #LoveLoudly

 This essay is from our Anastasis Series where we resurrect articles from the past that are still relevant today.
-This piece was first published on April 27, 2022, and has been lightly edited and updated.
+This piece was first published on June 2, 2016, and has been lightly edited and updated.

 About Post Author